ATLAS-Titan/misc/README.md

 # misc

-## Experiments
+## Document how to use RP on Titan

-We execute a varying number of the same compute unit (CU) on a varying number of cores.
-The kernel of the CU is Gromacs, as executed by this [use case](https://docs.google.com/document/d/1a8i38Z_aROQgylRNtbsePGH6UovRJgg0WW4gbk5kW4A/edit#heading=h.8tk04bz0vj23).
+We document how to execute a varying number of the same compute unit (CU) on a varying number of cores of Titan.
+The kernel of the CU might be Gromacs, as executed by this [use case](https://docs.google.com/document/d/1a8i38Z_aROQgylRNtbsePGH6UovRJgg0WW4gbk5kW4A/edit#heading=h.8tk04bz0vj23). `/bin/date` will be used if difficulties emerge with Gromacs.

+The documentation will use examplanotory runs consistent with the following parameters:

+No diagrams will be produced.

 ## Experiments MD workload